 A manageable size.
 You want to be able to block access to your bag with just your hand.

 Tough fabric that can’t easily be slashed.
 Leather or mock leather is a good choice.
-While it technically can be slashed, a thick leather strap is much more of a challenge than a bit of thin fabric.
+While it technically can be slashed, a thick leather strap is much more of a challenge than a bit of thin cotton.

 Zippers.
 Forget snaps or partially closing bags.
 Zippers are crucial, as they prevent wandering hands from easily slipping into your bag.